jayj/Youtube-Profile-Field/readme.txt

 Contributors: Jayjdk
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XHKUSU26XBKEU
-Tags: youtube, video, rss, feed, profile, field, username, user, shortcode, oembed Requires at least: 3.1
+Tags: youtube, video, rss, feed, profile, field, username, user, shortcode, oembed Requires at least: 3.6
-Tested up to: 3.7.1
+Tested up to: 3.9
-Stable tag: 3.0.3
+Stable tag: 3.1.0
 License: GPLv2 or later

-Adds an additional field to the user profile page and allows you to show your videos on your website.
+Automatically display your latest Youtube videos on your site.
+Comes with a shortcode to be used in posts and pages.

 == Description ==

-Youtube Profile Field allows you to show your latest Youtube videos on your blog.
+Youtube Profile Field allows you to automatically show your latest Youtube videos on your blog.
 Just enter your Youtube username in the profile and you're ready to show your videos to the world!

 Show your videos in your posts, pages, and text widgets using a shortcode, or in your theme files using the template tag.

+For WordPress 3.9 or later the videos will be displayed using the native WordPress video player and your theme styles.

 == Installation ==